-With almost 200 varieties to choose from, gardeners are spoiled for choice when it comes to incorporating thyme into their herb display – especially since many of those have vibrant blossoms in summer.
+With a reported 300 varieties to choose from, gardeners are spoiled for choice when it comes to incorporating thyme into their herb display – especially since many of those have vibrant blossoms in summer. [source]

-It’s a great addition to soups and stuffing mixes, while it’s also used in herbal medicine to treat respiratory complications.
+It’s a great addition to soups and stuffing mixes.

 For that reason, it’s best to cultivate it indoors, use a south-facing window or heat lamps to keep its sun exposure up and water regularly.